Pacific Debt Relief Company Logo

 • How does wage garnishment work for self-employed individuals?

-Wage garnishment for self-employed individuals involves the creditor obtaining a court order to seize a portion of the individual's earnings.
-Unlike traditional employees, self-employed individuals do not have a fixed income, so the court order will require regular payments to be paid to the creditor based on their estimated income.
+For self-employed individuals, creditors can obtain a court order to seize a portion of their earnings.
+Unlike traditional employees, self-employed individuals do not have a fixed income, so the court order will require regular payments to the creditor based on their estimated income.

 • What should I do if I'm facing wage garnishment as a self-employed individual?